hyperspy/hyperspy/doc/user_guide/tools.rst

 The function :py:func:`~.interactive.interactive` ease the task of defining operations that are automatically updated when an event is triggered.
-By default is recomputes the operation when data or the axes of the original signal changes.
+By default it recomputes the operation when data or the axes of the original signal changes.

 .. code-block:: python